-All employers covered by the FLSA (one employee)
+All employers covered by the Fair Labor Standards Act (FLSA) - (one employee)

-Records of additions to and deductions from each individual employee’s wages; all employee purchase orders; all records used in determining amount and computation of addition or reduction.
+Records of additions to and deductions from each individual employee's wages; all employee purchase orders; all records used in determining amount and computation of additions to or reductions from wages.

 Any certificates of age (if applicable).
 Employer may be required to keep different or additional wage and hour records on employees in certain specialized occupations and on employees who may be otherwise exempt from the FLSA.

-All employers covered by the FLSA or child labor laws (at least one employee)
+All employers covered by the Fair Labor Standards Act (FLSA) or child labor laws (at least one employee).

-Any personnel or employment records, including application forms that an employer makes or keeps and records related to hiring, promotions, demotions, transfers, layoffs, terminations, rates of pay, selections to training programs, etc.
+Any personnel or employment records, including requests for reasonable accommodation application forms that an employer makes or keeps and records, related to hiring, promotions, demotions, transfers, layoffs, terminations, rates of pay, selections to training programs, etc.